This is the web page for Gianni Tedesco <gianni at scaramanga

 - A high performance modular network intrusion detection system.

-This project has been inactive for a while but a new version is in
+This project has been inactive for a while since my attentions

 - CCID Utils